Sciance-Inc/core.dashboards_store/README.md

 ## How to navigate through the README
 The `readme` is organized as follow :
-* A first section is to be read by everyone, integrators and contributors, thoose of us crazy enough to want to RUN the ETLs or work-on !
+* A first section is to be read by everyone, integrators and contributors, thoose of us crazy enough to want to RUN the ETLs or work-on it !
 * A second section is intended for the **integrators** : thoose who deploy the store in their own CSS.
 * A third section is targeting the **contributors** : thoose who want to create new dashboards and fight thoose pesky bugs we all stumble on sometimes.
 That's the heavy stuff !
 Sit tight if you go there.
 * Finally a FAQ is available at the end of the document.